 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

-Perineal massage is a very helpful massage that you can practice during pregnancy.
+Perineal massage is a very helpful massage f the perineum (pelvic floor tissues between your vagina and rectum) that you can practice during pregnancy.
 It will increase your chances of having an easier labor and delivery and reduce the possibility of tearing, bruising, or having an episiotomy.

-This means that your postpartum recovery will also be much easier and quicker!
+This also means that your postpartum recovery will also be much easier and quicker!

-Perineal massage is also one of the key elements for the success of hypnobirthing.
-And if you’ve never heard of hypnobirthing, I really recommend you find out more about it.
+Perineal massage is also one of the key elements for the success of hypnobirthing, and one of the best tips if you want to achieve a natural birth.
+If you’ve never heard of hypnobirthing, I really recommend you find out more about it here.
 It allowed me to have the most amazing, calm, empowering and pain free birth.

 The Benefits of Perineal Massage